DharmikGohil/DharmikGohil/README.md

 - 💬 Ask me about any web-related or Editing releted stuff.
 - 📫 How to reach me: Twitter - <a href="https://twitter.com/dharmikgohil_">@dharmikgohil_</a> or Email: gohildharmik2020@gmail.com.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Also master in Premier Pro😋.
+- ⚡ Fun fact: Also Master in Premier Pro😋.

 <br/>